 Synthetic fraud is not new, but all signs indicate it is increasing and today’s fast digital marketplace makes detection and prevention that much more difficult.

-Bridgeforce has extensive experience in combatting synthetic fraud, including assessments, new rule identification, developing policies and procedures and optimizing operations to help organizations be more efficient and effective in fraud prevention.
+Bridgeforce has extensive experience combatting synthetic fraud, including assessments, new rule identification, developing policies and procedures and optimizing operations to help organizations be more efficient and effective in fraud prevention.
 We also partner with ID Analytics to provide best-in-class credit and fraud risk solutions.
 Contact us for support in executing these steps to reduce synthetic fraud losses.